William Mackinder: Political career

 Mackinder's first foray into politics came at a by-election for the Bradford City Council in 1920.
 During the campaign, he created controversy by claiming in speeches that wool spinners were profiteering.
-He had claimed that spinners were making profits of "between 400 and 3,200 percent".
+He had claimed that spinners were making profits of "between 400 and 3,200 per cent".
 He defeated the Conservative candidate George Smith by a majority of 1,221 votes, becoming the 31st Labour member on the 84-member council.

 At the 1922 election, Mackinder unsuccessfully contested the Division of Shipley.
 In the leadup to the election, he is recorded as struggling with a lack of funds for the campaign, being in need of "£150 within a week".

 In 1923 he was elected as the Labour representative for Shipley.
 His first parliamentary contribution was in a debate regarding a national minimum wage.
 In it, he recalled his family's experience struggling to get by on meagre wages.
 He was re-elected at the 1924 general election.

 In 1925, Mackinder was one of a small group of Labour MPs to visit Bulgaria in the wake of the bombing of the St Nedelya Church.
 A report prepared by the MPs laid the blame for the attack at the feet of the government of Aleksandar Tsankov and its tactics in suppressing opposition activity.
 Their report was criticised in The Daily Telegraph as being too sympathetic to the Communist side and bearing similarities to the official line from Moscow.

 He was a co-sponsor of a bill to require 8 days of paid leave per year.

 In 1926 he visited Australia as part of the Empire Parliamentary Association's delegation.
 While returning from the trip, he wrote a semi-autobiographical novel called Bone Street.
 Published in 1927, it depicts his childhood in Hull and time spent as a cook on a fishing trawler.

 He was re-elected at the 1929 general election.